 If you’re struggling to motivate yourself, just remember fitness doesn’t happen overnight and will take time.
 You will start to see small improvements as you keep moving so don’t despair.
 You are a runner.
 And you can run.

-Check out our Great Run events this Spring and #BeYourGreatest in 2018.
+Check out our Great Run events and #BeYourGreatest in 2019.